-If you are lucky you can find a taxi that wants to take you there or you can also rent car, although I do not recommend it because at the end the road is really dangerous.
+If you are lucky you can find a taxi that wants to take you there or you can also rent car, although I don’t recommend it because at the end the road is really dangerous.
 It’s better to go with a driver who knows the road.

-The safest and most comfortable option to get to the Rainbow Mountain is to hire a tour.
+The safest and most comfortable option to get to the Rainbow Mountain is to book a tour.

 Rainbow Mountain Tour from Cusco